jordenpiu/jordenpiu/README.md

 ### I can & I will.
 ### Hello Pankhi Kashyap here.

-- 🔭 I’m currently working at https://dsrl.tech/ It is start up we are building.
+- 🔭 I’m currently working at https://dsrl.tech/ It is a start up we are building.
 As a WOMEN ENTREPRENEUR incubated at White House-led “Academy for Women Entrepreneurs (AWE)” program.
 - 🌱 I’m currently learning deep learning.
 PRACTICING CODING OF COMPUTER VISION.
 - 👯 I’m looking to collaborate on FSL application on Medical Images.
 - 🤔 I’m looking for help with understanding concepts of DL.